 How often will I get my period?

 A typical menstrual cycle is 28 days long, but this can vary from person to person and it is normal for yours to be irregular for the first few years.

 There are many ways of tracking your period.
 You can mark it on your calendar, download Kt's printable period tracker or use a period tracker app.
 Click here for our blog post all about the best tracking apps.

 Will anyone know I am on my period?

-*Disclaimer* Everyone is different, so this might not be common for everyone.
-If you have questions or concerns, please contact your doctor.
+Disclaimer: Everyone is different, so if you have questions or concerns, please contact your doctor.